 Today's Tarot for Samuel L. Jackson

-| The card in the center represents the attitude you assume.
-Knight of Wands: The essence of fire, such a great conflagration.
+| The second card, placed above the significator, represents Air.
+It describes your spirit, process of thought, and the influence of reason.
+Knight of Tomes (The Ponape Scriptures): The essence of fire, such a great conflagration.
 One filled with vitality and passion for life.
 A sexy and exciting person, daring in their actions, cocky in their attitude, and utterly without fear.
 Absolute sincerity, coupled with violent emotions that swing wildly from one extreme to another.
 Boundless creativity and lust for a change of both pace and place.
 The rapid approach, or more likely departure, of something that sets your world ablaze.
 Often suggests travel or escape. |

 |